stephen-hill/base58php/readme.md

 ## Credits

-This library was forked from [Jeremy Johnstone's](https://github.com/jsjohnst) Base58 methods on Gist https://gist.github.com/jsjohnst/126883.
+This library was forked from [Stephen Hill's](https://github.com/stephen-hill) Base58 methods on Github https://github.com/stephen-hill/base58php.

 Some of the unit tests were based on the following: